TheGreatFable/AboutAliYazbek/index.md

 ## Download the CV

-Download the CV as Word File from the [Google Drive](https://drive.google.com/).
+If you need the CV as a Word or PDF File, contact Mr Ali via Email: [yazbekali97@gmail.com](mailto:yazbekali97@gmail.com).

 ## Summary

 Ali Yazbek is a multicultural entrepreneur, financier, and IT specialist.
 He is a highly qualified individual with impressive diplomatic, strategic, and administrative expertise.

-He is well-versed in all aspects of enterprise systems, international commercial laws, marketing, investments, and financial services areas.
+He is well-versed in all aspects of enterprise systems, international corporate law, marketing, investments, and financial services areas.

 His main specialities are:
 -	Financial Risk Assessment